 - You used mail order services with this plan in the past, or - You sign up for automatic delivery of all new prescriptions received directly from health care providers.
-You may request automatic delivery of all new prescriptions now or at any time by calling MedImpact Direct Mail pharmacy directly at 1-855-873-8739.
+You may request automatic delivery of all new prescriptions now or at any time by calling into the MedImpact Direct Call Center at 855-873-8739.